 - Summa Cum Laude: 3.90 to 4.0

-Outstanding students will be recognized for departmental and college-wide honors as well as certain scholarships.
-Students being honored will be notified in March.
-The convocation date is May 11, 2017.
-If you are being inducted you will receive registration information.
+Outstanding students will be recognized for departmental and college-wide honors.
+Students being honored will be notified in April.
+The convocation date is to be determined.

-Selection of qualified students for all honors societies is made based on their standing in January of the relevant academic year.
+Selection of qualified students for all honors societies is made based on their standing in late January/early February of the relevant academic year.

 Athenaeum – College and Arts and Sciences

 The members of Athenaeum are elected from among the best scholars in the upper classes.
-Membership is limited to seniors who have earned at least 60 credits at the college with a cumulative grade-point average of no less than 3.5 and juniors who have earned at least 75 credits at the college with a cumulative grade-point average of no less than 3.7.
-Eligibility will be determined in January 2017.
+Membership* is limited to seniors who have earned at least 60 credits at the college with a cumulative grade-point average of no less than 3.7 and juniors who have earned at least 75 credits at the college with a cumulative grade-point average of no less than 3.9.
+Eligibility will be determined in late February 2023/early March 2023.